ibm-cloud-docs/openwhisk/cli_install.md

 If you are already logged in, you can run the `ibmcloud fn property set` or `ibmcloud target` command in the {{site.data.keyword.cloud_notm}} CLI to switch regions, organization, and spaces.

-{{site.data.keyword.openwhisk_short}} uses [IAM-enabled namespaces](/docs/iam?topic=iam-iamoverview){: external} by default.
-Namespaces that are created are IAM-enabled.
-However, you can still target Cloud Foundry-based namespaces.
+By default, {{site.data.keyword.openwhisk_short}} uses [IAM-enabled namespaces](/docs/iam?topic=iam-iamoverview){: external}.
+Any namespaces that are created are IAM-enabled.
+You can no longer create Cloud Foundry-based namespeaces.
 {: important}

 Create or target a namespace.
-New namespaces are IAM-enabled by default.

   * Create an IAM-enabled namespace.
     ```
     ibmcloud fn namespace create <namespace> [--description <"description">]